zakmandhro/hakr/README.md

 # haxer

 A hacking game of decryption.
+The concept is similar to Mastermind.